Omycron83/Notes/Life-Meta/Mental Work Capacity.md

 An example: one could measure the work-capacity of a person in a given 8-hour work day by the total maximum amount of performance they can deliver in adequate quality, e.g. the amount of lines of functioning code written.

-It is important to understand that, as one nears (even perceived or expected) mental exhaustion, effec
+It is important to understand that, as one nears (even perceived or expected) mental exhaustion, effective productivity decreases.
+Thus, working at a high mental work capacity is paramount.

 ## How to increase work capacity
 - Practice mental tasks for concentration time